HandyBananaMan/GMESagaSaved/Superstonk/2021-07-06/DD/posts_markdown/Citadel_China_and_The_45th_-_A_Triangular_Investigation_Into_Hes_trying_to_...md

 # January 15th 2020 - Signing of Phase One of U.S. - China Trade Deal

-January 15th, a Thursday marked a historic signing of Phase One of a U.S. - China trade deal.
+January 15th, a Wednesday marked a historic signing of Phase One of a U.S. - China trade deal.
 President Donald T. had made U.S. - China relations a central component of his policy as President for years before this, and so this agreement was a culmination of many years of work.
 Contrary to what was shown in the media, the agreement was not just about manufacturing, agriculture and intellectual property.
 The trade agreement has a whole chapter devoted to Financial Services  - mostly with China agreeing to allow the US access to their markets.
 Some sources even claimed that financial services was the winner of the entire trade agreement.

 **On Monday the 20th January, only 5 days after this trade agreement was signed - Citadel Securities had agreed to pay a $97 Million Settlement to Chinese financial regulators, bringing a close to 5 years of active investigations and being partially banned from trading in China.** We will return to this event later on in the DD.
 For now, let's dive into the signing ceremony of the trade agreement.